 SEC Awards for Disclosures of Foreign Bribery or FCPA Violations

-Under the SEC Whistleblower Program, the SEC Whistleblower Office will issue awards to whistleblowers who provide original information, including information about FCPA violations, that leads to enforcement actions with sanctions in excess of $1 million.
+Under the SEC Whistleblower Program, the SEC pays awards to whistleblowers who provide original information, including information about FCPA violations, that leads to enforcement actions with sanctions in excess of $1 million.
 A whistleblower is eligible to receive an award of between 10-30 percent of the total sanctions imposed.
 If represented by an attorney, a whistleblower may submit a tip anonymously to the SEC.